How Kinesio Tape Works

 Advertisement

-One challenge for using kinesiology tape is that you can't always apply it correctly by yourself, such as getting to those hard-to-reach places on your back.
+One challenge with using kinesiology tape is that you may require assistance taping some areas, like those hard-to-reach places on your back.

 ©iStockphoto.com/Jan-Otto